20 Things to Consider When Buying a Lawn Mower

 Residential, walk-behind lawn mowers range in price from less than $200 to well over $600.
 And you may be wondering if it’s worth spending top dollar on a mower.
 In addition to the extra features available on more expensive mowers, high-end mowers have better-quality components.
 You’ll find easy-rolling ball bearing wheels, long-lasting composite or aluminum decks, and top-quality engines.
 And most high-end mowers include a longer warranty, too.
 This adds up to a mower that will last longer and need fewer repairs.
 So you may save money by not having to replace or repair your old mower.

-If you mulch your grass, look for features like special mulching blades or an aluminum or composite deck that resists grass buildup on the underside better than steel.
+If you mulch your grass, look for features like special mulching lawn mower blades or an aluminum or composite deck that resists grass buildup on the underside better than steel.
 If you prefer to bag your grass, make sure the bag is easy to remove and reinstall.
 And for the greatest versatility, look for a mower that also has a side discharge chute for times when you’ve let your grass grow too long for mulching or bagging.
 Some mowers have features like Toro’s ‘Bag On Demand’ that simplify the changeover from bagging to mulching.
 Honda makes a mower with a feature called Versamow that allows you to mulch and bag at the same time, and adjust the percentage of clippings that go into the bag.
-Check out these super helpful tools to help deal with leaves.

 Try out the height adjusters on the mower you intend to buy to make sure they work smoothly and easily.
-On some mowers, a single lever adjusts a pair of wheels or even all four wheels at once.
-Here are the tips you need to know in order to mow at the right height.
+On some mowers, a single lever adjusts a pair of wheels or even all four wheels at once to make sure you are mowing at the right height.

 If pulling a starter rope is difficult for you or anyone else who will be using the mower, look for a mower with an electric start.
 A built-in battery and starter motor eliminate the need to pull-start your mower.
 This is great for people with shoulder or strength problems.
 The electric start feature is also handy when you need to stop to empty the grass-catcher bag or pick up a stick that’s in the way.
 Just turn off the engine.
 Restarting is a button-push away.
 Honda even makes a mower that charges the battery while you mow, so you don’t ever have to plug in the mower to recharge the battery.
 You’ll spend about $100 more for the electric start feature.